ELFADLFINTECH/Bibliographic-Information-Data-Management/README.md

-# PythonApplication1
+# Bibliographic Information Data Management
-bibliographic information data management system' in Python.
+It is a data management system using Python programming language.
-This project meant to interact with users by inputting a number form a selection of numbered choice.
-In which they can append, manipulate and view the dataset.
+This project meant to interact with users by inputting a number form a list of choices.
+In which they can manipulate (append, view) with the dataset.